LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   - Membership
 ---

 These are instructions for two web tools, designed to aid in visualising membership data.
 The prerequisite is for library services to extract postcodes of library members.
-It is down to the service as to which postcodes to include: it could be all members, those who are borrowers, PC users, etc. Whatever it is you wish to explore.
+It is down to the service which postcodes to include: it could be all members, those who are borrowers, PC users, etc. Whatever it is you wish to explore.

 1. Convert postcodes to a standard format with anonymised, census-based areas
 2. Visualise the data on a map and provide additional context on population and deprivation

-Please provide feedback on the usability of the tools, and additional features that you would like.

 #### Security

-These tools take the privacy of library users, and security of personal data seriously.
+These tools take the privacy of library users seriously.
 Security considerations are described in these instructions, and while using the tools.
 If there are any queries or concerns please do stop and email [info@librarieshacked.org](mailto:info@librarieshacked.org).

 ## Stage 1: Create data in the correct format

 An overview of this stage is available as a YouTube video.
 See [Library data tools: converting membership postcodes](https://youtu.be/u8CRSplPfRo).

 The first stage involves getting data into the required format.
+The format is a recently created standard from the DCMS co-ordinated [library data schema project](https://schema.librarydata.uk/membership).
 Census-based geographic areas are useful for analysis: we can look at counts of library members relative to population, as well as area deprivation measures.
-This first tool converts postcodes to census areas.
+This first tool converts postcodes to these areas.
 For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to Small Area, and for Scotland, Data Zones.
-The format is from the DCMS co-ordinated [library data schema project](https://schema.librarydata.uk/membership).

-If services do not wish to use a web tool for this step, an alternative is to perform this step themselves, and do the conversion using the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020) data.
+If services do not wish to use a web tool for this step, an alternative is to perform this stage themselves, and do the conversion using the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020) data.
 Then skip to stage 2.
-Please feel free to get in touch for guidance on performing this step manually.
+Please feel free to get in touch for help performing this step manually.

 ### Create a CSV file of your postcodes

 A CSV file (comma separated values) is a computer-readable format for storing table data.
 Most spreadsheet programs like Excel will be able to save to CSV (using ```File > Save As```).

-This step depends on you being able to extract postcodes from where they are held - most likely your library management system.
+This step depends on you being able to extract postcodes - most likely from your library management system.
 You will need to produce a file that contains a single column with a header as the first row, and a list of postcodes for the remaining rows in the column.
 No other data should exist in the column.
-If your data also includes additional columns it is recommended you remove these for this process.
+If your data includes any additional data it is recommended you remove this.

-Your file should include data such as the following (for however many postcodes there are).
+Your file should look like the following (for however many postcodes there are).
 There is no need to count the postcodes, or aggregate them in any way.

 | Postcode |
 | ------------- |